Election-Tech-Initiative/electionguard-python/CONTRIBUTING.md

 ## Contributing

 This project welcomes contributions and suggestions.
-Before you get started, you should read the [engineering notes](ENGINEERING_NOTES.md), which describe the tools, techniques, and goals of the code.
+Before you get started, you should read the [readme](README.md) and [the design and architecture notes](docs/Design_and_Architecture.md), which describe design & architecture goals of the code and tools & techniques used.

 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us